 A Gathering of Sons takes us on a journey through the lives of a young Black man, a white police officer, a pair of Black parents, and a collection of spirits who watch over the world.
 The words express an experience of both loss and gain, and an understanding of the beautiful life flowing within all of us.
 It is a confrontation with history, and the way it breathes through the present.
 It is a conversation on our biases, and how we heal after tragedy.
 It is an eye towards freedom, and the work we need to reach it.
 It is full of magic.
 It is full of fear.
 It is full of hope, of pain, and still, an even more powerful love.

-Join us at workshops for this engaging new work.
-At each event, you'll get to see performances of selected scenes from the opera, and then engage in a discussion about the work with panels comprised of community leaders, activists, and other artists.
-Expect also a Q&A session and refreshments at each event.
-After the workshop, you can complete a short feedback form to receive a 40% discount off tickets for the world premiere production of A Gathering of Sons during our 2017 summer season!
+At a series of developmental workshops, audiences got to see performances of selected scenes from the opera, and engage in a discussion about the work with panels comprised of community leaders, activists, and other artists.
+Workshop participants received a 40% discount off tickets for the world premiere production of A Gathering of Sons during our 2017 summer season.

 Learn More about A Gathering of Sons